oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 The first step is to assess the sample Java application `asset-manager`.
 The assessment provides insights into the application's readiness for migration to Azure.

 1. Open the VS code with all the prerequisites installed on the asset manager by changing the directory to the `asset manager` directory and running `code .` in that directory.
-1. Open the extension `GitHub Copilot app modernization for Java`.
+1. Open the extension `app modernization for Java`.
 1. The **Assess** button looks a triangle pointing right.
 Select **Assess**, the Github Copilot chat window will be opened and propose to run Modernization Assessor.
 Please confirm the tool usage by clicking **Continue**.
 ![Trigger Assessment](doc-media/trigger-assessment.png)